 Researchers in China and Taiwan have discovered that hemp was in daily use for pottery, as a food in both seed and oil form, and as a medicine as far back as 8000 BCE.
 In 500- 600 BCE, hemp was in use in Russia and Germany, according to archeological records.
 Hemp use continued to spread throughout Europe.

-In 850, Vikings spread hemp around Iceland and 50 years later, the Arabs started to make hemp paper.
-The usage of hemp was now ubiquitous, and it spread to the farms of England.
+In 850, Vikings brought hemp to Iceland.
+Around that same time period, the Arabs started to make hemp paper.
+Hemp use was now ubiquitous, including in the farms of England.
 Farmers not growing were fined by King Henry the Sixth.
-From those times of 1533 to 12 years later, Brazil, part of South America, witnessed the usage of hemp when the Portuguese colonized the area.
+The colonizing Portuguese brought hemp to Brazil in the 1500s, which was the first documented instance of hemp in the New World.

-Just 65 years later, when the first permanent English settlement arrived in Jamestown, Americas, hemp was grown for ropes, sails, and clothing purposes.
-Since then, hemp has been used in the Americas.
+Then in 1606, hemp was brought to Jamestown in North America by English settlers.
+At that time, it was grown for ropes, sails, and clothing.
 The earlier laws in the 1700s required farmers to grow hemp throughout the British Colonies.
-The U.S Founders wrote The Declaration of Independence drafts on hemp paper as well.
-Abraham Lincoln used hemp seed as fuel for his lamps in 1840.
+The US Founders wrote Declaration of Independence drafts on hemp paper.
+Abraham Lincoln used hemp oil in his lamps in 1840.